 Scharf is drawn to the ability of pop cultural imagery—particularly cartoon characters—to captivate viewers from all walks of life.

-Influenced by growing up near Disneyland on a diet of cartoons and sitcoms, Scharf’s Luna Luna commission comprised a wave swinger made up of panels graffitied with playful geometric shapes and his signature figures.
-Audience members were suspended from the rotating top of the carousel, where they enjoyed views of the grounds and of the series of free-standing sculptures Scharf created to surround the wave swinger.
+Influenced by growing up near Disneyland on a diet of cartoons and sitcoms, Scharf’s Luna Luna commission comprises a chain swing ride featuring panels spray painted with geometric shapes and his signature cartoon figures.
+Audience members were suspended from the rotating top of the carousel, above the crowd.
+Scharf also made six free-standing sculptures installed elsewhere in the park.